rgjha/rgjha/README.md

 <a href="https://komarev.com/ghpvc/?username=rgjha"><img align="right" src="https://komarev.com/ghpvc/?username=rgjha&color=orange" /></a>

 I am a theoretical physicist working at Jefferson Lab as a postdoc since Fall of 2022.
-Before this, I spent three years at Perimeter Institute for Theoretical Physics in Canada and six years at Syracuse University in upstate New York.
-My research interests include --  lattice gauge theories, gauge/gravity duality, tensor networks, quantum information/computation, and collection of random stuff (random matrix theory, random quantum circuits, and random tensor networks).
+Before this, I spent three years at the Perimeter Institute for Theoretical Physics in Canada as a postdoc and six years at Syracuse University in upstate New York as a PhD student.
+My research interests include --  quantum information/computation, lattice gauge theories, tensor networks, gauge/gravity duality, quantum chaos, and collection of random stuff (random matrix theory (matrix integrals), random quantum circuits, and random tensor networks).

 If you want to do a reading/research project or discuss interesting ideas, please contact me via email below